Are the residence halls air conditioned?

 Decisions are made on a rolling basis.
 You should receive a decision within a month of the office receiving a completed application.
 It is up to the student to make sure that all parts of the application have been received by the office.

-Can I apply to multiple programs? (i.e., Liberal Arts Intensive and YWLI; Liberal Arts Intensive and Dance; Liberal Arts Intensive and E.T., etc.)
+Can I apply to multiple programs? (i.e., Liberal Arts Intensive and YWLI; Liberal Arts Intensive and Dance; Liberal Arts Intensive and ASII, etc.)

 Yes.
 If the two programs’ dates do not conflict, you may apply to both programs.
 HOWEVER, if a student is accepted into one of the programs, preference for admission into the second program will go to those students who have not applied to two programs.
 Please note that applicants may apply to ONLY the 4-week program OR 1 (or 2) 1-week programs.
-If an applicant is closed out of the program that he/she applies for, the Office of Precollege Programs will contact the student and offer a second choice, if available.
+If an applicant is closed out of the program for which she applies, the Office of Precollege Programs will contact the student and offer a second choice, if available.
 If a student is attending two programs, please note the following:

 - The College cannot provide housing or storage of belongings for the one week gap between the end of one program and the start of another;